Chickee

 Chikee or Chickee ("house" in the Creek and Mikasuki languages spoken by the Seminoles and Miccosukees) is a shelter supported by posts, with a raised floor, a thatched roof and open sides.
 Chickees are also known as chickee huts, stilt houses, or platform dwellings.
 The chickee style of architecture—palmetto thatch over a bald cypress log frame—was adopted by Seminoles during the Second (1835–1842) and Third (1855–1858) Seminole Wars as U.S. troops pushed them deeper into the Everglades and surrounding territory.
 Before the Second Seminole War, the Seminoles had lived in log cabins.
 Similar structures were used by the tribes in south Florida when the Spanish first arrived in the 16th century.
-Each chickee had its own purpose and together they were organized within a camp-type community.
+Each chickee had a specific purpose and together they were organized within a camp-type community.
 Chickees were used for cooking, sleeping, and eating.

 Modern use

 Chickees continue to be used by Native American villages of the Miccosukee in the Everglades.
 Some upscale homes in southern Florida feature chickee-inspired buildings as garden or poolside structures.
 A few restaurants in Florida still use this indigenous design to attract visitors.